estewart987/HIV-SEIRS-Model/README.md

 pip OR pip3 setup.py insteall
 ```

-### 5. Run example.py
+### 4. Run example.py
 Run example.py.
 This will clean the data to be in a format appropriate to calibrate the model and run simulations.
-You can adjust the initial guesses for the parameters in example.py and load in your own dataset, as long as the columns match up with the code in HIVModel.py
+You can adjust the initial guesses for the parameters in example.py and load in your own dataset, as long as the columns match up with the code in HIVModel.py.
 ```bash
 python OR python3 example.py
 ```

-### 6. Example
+### 5. Example usage
+Below is a bit of code demonstrating typical usage of our model.
+Feel free to adapt this to your own use case!
 ```python
 import pandas as pd
 from HIVModel import HIVOpen